clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

    |multi-boot-09|

-   Figure 9: Clear Linux: Create EFI partition
+   Figure 9: |CL|: Create EFI partition

    #.
 In the Partition Type column, select :guilabel:`free space` located at
       the bottom of the column.